microsoft/tilecode/doc/patterns.md

 ![snake at rest](pics/snakesSwimming.gif)

+We will use the change quadrant in the rule selector screen to code four rules for the snake sprite.
 When the snake is at rest it will move to the left:

 ![snake at rest](pics/snakeRestLeft.JPG)